Peterpiotr/siguren-documentation/docs/source/archives/otl-motorsuiveur-operation-and-maintenance-manual-rev-b-4_reviewed.rst

 should be run at a reduced load in the upwards and downwards direction and at full speed to allow the oil to be cleaned by the in-built magnets.
-It is also recommended that following recovery in the upwards and downwards directions totalling 100mtrs that the MS units undergo maintenance by the manufacturer.
+It is also recommended that following recovery in the upwards and downwards directions totalling 100mtrs that the MS Units undergo maintenance by the manufacturer.

    |image46|\ After each use of the recovery mode, the hoist should run